echo-lalia/MicroHydra/README.md

   <img src="https://github.com/echo-lalia/Cardputer-MicroHydra/assets/108598670/15b78e4b-64fc-433a-86d3-979362abd9ab" alt="Microhydra Banner"/>
 </p>

-*MicroHydra is currently going through a major overhaul to enable multi-platform support.
-Many features and APIs will likely undergo significant change by version 2.0.*
-please use the "releases" section for stable versions of MicroHydra.

 This code was built with MicroPython v1.23, for the ESP32-S3.

 The main function of MicroHydra is to provide an interface to easily switch between MicroPython apps.
-And to help lower the barriers to entry for anyone wanting to develop apps for their Cardputer.
+And to help lower the barriers to entry for anyone wanting to develop apps for their Cardputer (or other supported device!).
-Python scripts can be placed in the /apps folder on the flash, or in a /apps folder on a micro sd card.
+Python scripts can be placed in your device's /apps folder (on the flash), or in a /apps folder on a micro sd card.
 The launcher scans these two locations on startup.

 <br />

-Take a look at the [wiki](https://github.com/echo-lalia/Cardputer-MicroHydra/wiki) for some basic guides to get you started with a MicroPython app.
+Take a look at the [wiki](https://github.com/echo-lalia/MicroHydra/wiki) for some basic guides to get you started with a MicroPython app.

 And for a repository of community-made MicroHydra apps, see [here](https://github.com/echo-lalia/MicroHydra-Apps).